 (ii) for loans with a fixed maturity, the original maturity shall be at least five years.
-No later than one year before the repayment date the reinsurance undertaking shall submit to the competent authorities for their approval a plan showing how the available solveney margin will be kept at or brought to the required level at maturity, unless the extent to which the loan may rank as a component of the available solveney margin is gradually reduced during at least the last five years before the repayment date.
-The competent authorities may authorise the early repayment of such loans provided that application is made by the issuing reinsurance undertaking and that its available solveney margin will not fall below the required level:
+No later than one year before the repayment date the reinsurance undertaking shall submit to the competent authorities for their approval a plan showing how the available solvency margin will be kept at or brought to the required level at maturity, unless the extent to which the loan may rank as a component of the available solvency margin is gradually reduced during at least the last five years before the repayment date.
+The competent authorities may authorise the early repayment of such loans provided that application is made by the issuing reinsurance undertaking and that its available solvency margin will not fall below the required level;

-(iii) loans the maturity of which is not fixed shall be repayable only subject to five years' notice unless the loans are no longer considered as a component of the available solvency margin or unless the prior consent of the competent authorities is specifically required for early repayment.
-In the latter event the reinsurance undertaking shall notify the competent authorities at least six months before the date of the proposed repayment, specifying the available solvency margin and the required solvency margin both before and after that repayment.
-The competent authorities shall authorise repayment only if the reinsurance undertaking's available solvency margin will not fall below the required level;
+(iii) loans the maturity of which is not fixed shall be repayable only subject to five years' notice unless the loans are no longer considered as a component of the available solveney margin or unless the prior consent of the competent authorities is specifically required for early repayment.
+In the latter event the reinsurance undertaking shall notify the competent authorities at least six months before the date of the proposed repayment, specifying the available solveney margin and the required solveney margin both before and after that repayment.
+The competent authorities shall authorise repayment only if the reinsurance undertaking's available solveney margin will not fall below the required level;

-(iv) the loan agreement shall not include any clause providing that in specified circumstances, other than the winding-up of the reinsurance undertaking, the debt will become repayable before the agreed repayment dates;
+(iv) the loan agreement shall not include any clause providing that in specified circumstances, other than the winding-up of the reinsurance undertaking, the debt will become repayable before the agreed repayment dates; (v) the loan agreement may be amended only after the competent authorities have declared that they have no objection to the amendment;